vaneEmy/rails_blog/README.md

 * How to run the test suite

-    - To generate migrations for testing environment
+    - You need To generate migrations for testing environment

      ` rails db:migrate RAILS_ENV=test  `

     - To run the test

+        ` rails test `

 * Deployment instructions: